WebAssembly/design/Portability.md

   processes executing on the same machine.
 * An execution environment which offers forward progress guarantees to all threads of execution (even when executing in a non-parallel manner).
-* Availability of lock-free atomic memory operators, when naturally aligned, for 32-bit accesses.
+* Availability of lock-free atomic memory operators, when naturally aligned, for 8- 16- and 32-bit accesses.
 At a minimum this must include an atomic compare-and-exchange operator (or equivalent load-linked/store-conditional).
 * wasm64 additionally requires lock-free atomic memory operators, when naturally aligned, for 64-bit accesses.